RanaSameerWaqar/The-Book-Navigator-V1.1/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the License by SAM DEV WORKS.

 ## Contact
 For any inquiries, please contact [ranasameerwaqar@gmail.com](mailto:ranasameerwaqar@gmail.com).